cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

 Before I've even had a change to sponsor the first patch, along comes Eirik with a patch using [bloom filters](https://mail.openjdk.java.net/pipermail/core-libs-dev/2020-April/065788.html) to avoid spending time looking up entries that aren't there.
-Backed up with data showing a sizeable improvement on the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic) sample application.
+Along with data showing a decent impovement on PetClinic.

  While I enjoy a good bloom filter as much as anyone, they might add some footprint overhead and the additional test would be an extra cost if we know the lookup will be a 'hit'.
  Since there are some widely deployed ways of avoiding misses, e.g., using uber JARs, it's